 - At the prevailing tax rate (currently 10%), if such gain is recognized within 10 years of new residence in Puerto Rico, and,

 - 5%, if such gain is recognized after said 10-year period.
-Such taxes paid may be used as a credit in another jurisdiction that taxes such gains.
-The U.S. will not tax any prior unrealized gains if recognized after 10 years of residence in Puerto Rico
+The U.S. will not tax any prior unrealized gains if recognized after 10 years of residence in Puerto Rico.

-REQUIREMENT FOR NEW RESIDENTS THAT HAVE NOT LIVED IN PUERTO RICO FOR THE LAST 15 YEARS:
+REQUIREMENT FOR NEW RESIDENTS THAT HAVE NOT LIVED IN PUERTO RICO FROM 2006 TO 2012